ItsHamzaAziz/HousesPricePrediction/README.md

 <br>In addition to I also saved my model ia a file using joblib in the end.

 ## IDE & Programming Language:
-This project was written using Jupyter Notebook whereas Python was used as a programming language.
+This project was written using Jupyter Notebook whereas Python was used as the programming language.